-Descriptions of Ottawa read like an appealing personal ad: young, vibrant, clean, bilingual, likes kids, long walks on the river.
-And the attractive capital continues to impress in person.
+Descriptions of Ottawa read like an appealing dating profile: dynamic, gregarious, bilingual, likes kids and long walks on the river.
+In person, the attractive capital fits the bill.

-Don't dismiss a winter visit because of frigid temperatures – the city's longest season is celebrated with myriad outdoor activities.
-The Rideau Canal turns into the largest skating rink in the world, and the Winterlude festival gets everyone outdoors with a gargantuan village made entirely of ice.
-When the thick blanket of snow melts away, auspicious tulips cheer the downtown as spring clicks to summer.
-Vibrant autumn leaves round out the year, as the streets are set ablaze with eye-popping reds and yellows.
+The capital is truly a year-round destination.
+Parks, gardens and wide, open public spaces pay an accesible homage to all four seasons – don't dismiss a winter visit because of the bracing cold.
+Locals celebrate the city's longest-seeming season with a bunch of outdoor pursuits.
+Many skate to work or school on the frozen Rideau Canal, the largest skating rink in the world.
+Visitors from far and wide come to delight in the Winterlude festival with its sprawling village made entirely of ice.
+Once everything melts, auspicious tulips cheer the downtown as spring clicks to summer.
+Vibrant autumn leaves round out the year, lining the streets with a blaze of eye-popping reds and yellows.

-Whether it's the stunning museums or the authentic eats, the rainbow of seasons or the outdoor retreats – you should definitely make a date with Ottawa.
+Whether it's for the stunning museums or mouthwatering eats, the rainbow of seasons or outdoor retreats, we think you'll be smitten with Ottawa.